ChevalierPierre/watermark/README.md

 ## Decrypt text from picture

-Decrypt the embeded text from the picture to make it readable.
+Decrypt the embedded text from the picture to make it readable.

 ## Usage